natalieday/natalieday/README.md

 - Hi, I’m @natalieday
-- I’m interested in software development, especially developing AI and ML models.
+- I’m a software developer
-- I’m currently learning how to create and manipulate AI and ML models.
 - How to reach me: natalieannday@gmail.com
-- Pronouns: she/her
 - Fun fact: I'm an avid skiier!

 <!---